srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

 3. Subinterface index is used to uniquely identify a subinterface within the scope of a physical interface and has no relation to the VLAN ID.
     However, often it is convenient to use the same index as the VLAN ID, so we could use `subinterface 100` name to denote that traffic with VLAN ID `100` is handled by it.

-Let's dive into various VLAN encasulation types one can configure on SR Linux and understand what they entail for the incoming and outgoing traffic.
+There is a number of encapsulation modes one can configure on SR Linux; Let's dive into each and every one of them to understand what they entail for the incoming and outgoing traffic.

 ### VLAN tagging disabled

+It makes sense to start with a basic configuration (or no configuration at all) of the `ethernet-1/1` interface that has no `vlan-tagging` enabled and has a single `bridged` subinterface with index `0` that is enabled.

 ```srl
 --{ + running }--[  ]--